Feeling Bloated? You’re Not Alone

 - Dairy can also cause gas if you’re lactose intolerant, which about 65% of adults are to some degree.
 Try out non-dairy milk (like soy, oat, or almond) and lower-lactose dairy foods like hard cheeses and yogurt to see if you tolerate them better.

-- Make sure you’re drinking plenty of water – aim for 2 liters (about 68 fl oz) per day and increase beyond that if you’re doing any extra sweating from exercise or being outdoors.
+- Ensure you’re drinking plenty of water – aim for 2 liters (about 68 fl oz) per day and increase beyond that if you’re doing any extra sweating from exercise or being outdoors.

 - Move every day.
 The colon responds to exercise.
 Even 10-15 minutes a day of walking can help if you are sedentary.
 If you are already working out, engage in aerobic exercise like running, jogging, or swimming, for example.

-- Engage in relaxing activities and maintaining healthy eating and exercise patterns if you are stressed can be helpful too.
+- Engaging in relaxing activities and maintaining healthy eating and exercise patterns if you are stressed can be helpful too.

 For water retention…